Entire home

 Things to know:

-Things don’t stay the same.
+Things are not static.
+They don’t stay the same all the time.
 The road changes, a rock falls down, there is a rain storm, anything can change the road.
-It may be fine in the morning and deteriorate in the afternoon.
-Sometimes we don't have a beach during snow melt and the beach locations could change.
-In June and early July generally we have mosquitoes.
-Few this year.
-We have a Milky Way most nights.
-In December and January it’s more difficult to see than mid summer.
-I have a six seater side by side.
-Sometimes it breaks.
-I might not have one while you are here.
-It's pretty rare.
+It may be fine in the morning and deteriorate in the afternoon, for multiple reasons.
+I mention the beach, but sometimes I don’t have one during snow melt and slightly after and the locations of the beach could change.
+In June and early July generally we have mosquitoes but hardly got any this year depending on the high water mark.
+We have a Milky Way most nights but in winter it’s more difficult to see than in mid summer.
+I have side by sides for guests to use but sometimes they break and go in the shop at the same time so I might not have one while you are here.
+It's rare.
 I feed critters at night on the front porch of the lodge.
 Some nights some critters don’t come or they take a long time to come.
-Kobae usually hangs out on the porch in March, April, and May.
-Once it gets hot he retreats in his hole and I generally only see him once a day when he comes out to eat.
-End of August he’ll want to go hiking every day.
-He’s not here from mid November thru late February.
+I have no control over who shows up when.
+Kobae usually hangs out on the porch in March, April, May, and early June.
+Once it gets hot he retreats in his hole and I generally only see him once a day when he comes out to eat until end of August and then he’ll want to go hiking every day, for miles.
+He’s not here from mid November thru late February when he goes to San Diego for the winter.

 Languages: